jeffdcamp/dbtools-android/README.md

             mavenCentral()
         }

-  3. Add dbtools dependency to your "dependencies" section of the build.gradle file
+  3. Add dbtools dependency to your "dependencies" section of the build.gradle file.  (latest version is found in Maven Central Repo)

         dependencies {
             compile 'org.dbtools:dbtools-android:<latest version>'